|

 A Low Cost Site-Built Composting Toilet System R.L.
 Crosby, Biorealis Systems, Inc |

-tremendous demand in rural Alaska for safe, reliable, affordable
+There is tremendous demand in rural Alaska for safe, reliable,

-sanitation systems able to provide the convenience of flush toilets in
+affordable sanitation systems able to provide the convenience of flush toilets in locations where water

 |